goldmansachs/obevo-kata/internal/doc/kata-setup.md

 #### Whether to use PostgreSQL or HSQL for the kata

 The kata is designed to work with both platforms.
+However, while the HSQLDB scripts are tested against each of Mac/Linux/Windows, the PostgreSQL is only tested against Mac/Linux.

 It was originally written for HSQL only as it did not require any external dependencies (i.e. all software is available in the kata codebase and runnable from your machine).